Marjorie Taylor Greene fans cheered low vaccination rate in Alabama, which tossed 65,000 doses

 “People did it simply because they care about themselves and their loved ones,” Ivey said.
 “Thank you to the people of Alabama for stepping up and getting a shot.”

-Rachael Lee, an epidemiologist at the University of Alabama at Birmingham’s School of Medicine, said that people who remain unvaccinated tend to have low-income jobs and think they don’t have the time or money to get their shot, or that they are younger and believe they won’t become symptomatic if they are infected.
+Rachael Lee, an epidemiologist at the University of Alabama at Birmingham’s School of Medicine, said people who remain unvaccinated tend to have low-income jobs and say they don’t have the time or money to get their shot, or they are younger and say they won’t become symptomatic if they are infected.
 There’s also a correlation between counties with low vaccination rates and leaning Republican, she said.

 “This is the hardest one for me, that it does appear there’s a partisan connection,” Lee told WAMU.